DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: PROPOSED METHOD

 Finally, the InfoNCE loss is used to optimize this task, which encourages the network to assign higher similarity scores to positive samples while minimizing the similarity scores for negative samples.
 InfoNCE loss is defined as follows:

 where $\tau > 0$ is a temperature coefficient.

-We find that directly applying MoCoV2 to SAR images leads the model to overly focus on the image center, thereby limiting its ability to perceive global context.
+It has been found that directly applying MoCoV2 to SAR images leads the model to overly focus on the image center, thereby limiting its ability to perceive global context.
 To address this, a Dynamic Instance module is proposed.
 Additionally, to enhance the attention of the model to shape and geometric structures in SAR images, a Contour Coherence module is introduced.